-We lived on the outer fringe of a large centralized school district comprised of several small towns and extensive rural areas surrounding them.
+We lived on the outer fringe of a large centralized school district comprised of several small towns and extensive surrounding rural areas.
 The few close friends that I walked to classes with and met for lunch were only seen at school.
-The late bus didn’t travel as far as my house and I was not permitted to walk the mile from the closest drop off point, eliminating afterschool activities.
+The late bus didn’t travel as far as my house and I was not permitted to walk the mile from the closest drop off point, eliminating after-school activities.
 Invitations to sleepovers were met with the routine “no” even when other parents offered to pick up and bring home.
 Our phone line was long distance from the rest of the district so telephone conversations were not even a consideration.
 The closest kids in the next house two miles down the road attended school in a different district.
 Every window in our house framed the same landscape – trees, and more trees.
 Walls of isolation, both manufactured and naturally provided by the acres of woods that surrounded our home, kept me locked in from the time the bus dropped me off until it picked me up again.
 Control was easier in a world kept small.

 Discussions, about anything, were rare.
 When they did occur they were one way – my father’s.
 It wasn’t surprising that plans beyond high school graduation were never mentioned.
 Unspoken assumptions placed me down the road married with kids.
 How that was supposed to happen when I was not allowed to date, or even go to school dances, was one of those unknowns left dangling like a half broken branch, waiting for a gust to come along to determine which direction it would fall.